asyrjasalo/RESTinstance/README.md

 - Whether a new virtualenv is always recreated when the respective task is run (which is our default for most of the tasks)

-Summary: Session is a task, running in the `.venv/<task>`.
+Session is a task, running in the `.venv/<task>`.
 To list all possible sessions:

     nox -l